First Federation of Hu and AI, The

 Prelude The Foundation for the Federation was laid when humanity, with the aid of a number of advanced nanotech-evolved AIs gradually began resurrecting new societies, and emerged from the widespread despair and ignorance of the post-nanoswarm period.
 Human statesbeings and visionaries like Fay Galarreta, Sio-Ping Kim, and others (some belonging to new religions like Neocosmism and Etodism), together with their AI allies and advisors, rebuilt the interplanetary community and established some form of stability.
 These visionaries are among the great names in history, and are still revered by many even to this day

-When the Federation started, members were to pay a certain tax to fund the system-wide nanotech clearance, various navigation buoys, some administration, and other necessary and useful public goods.
-There was even several attempts at wealth redistribution schemes, although none were particularly successful.
+When the Federation started, members were to pay a certain tax to fund the system-wide clearance of hostile nanotech, various navigation buoys, some administration, and other necessary and useful public goods and infrastructure.
+There was even several attempts at regional wealth redistribution schemes, although none were particularly successful.

 This was a renaissance when the "dark ages" were cast aside.
 (Federation historians used the term "dark age" for the previous 500 years, just as earlier historians did in Europe on Old Earth).